The Shot (Pushkin): Autobiographical elements

 Many elements in The Shot can be connected to Pushkin's experiences as a young adult.
 In 1817, during his last year of school, he befriended Russian soldiers stationed near his school in St. Petersburg and frequently socialized with them – often drinking and playing card games.
-His experiences drinking and gambling with idle Russian soldiers gave Pushkin a first-hand account of the behaviors of 19th-century Russian soldiers, which is reflected in The Shot.
-Furthermore, having lived in provincial Russia, Pushkin is familiar with the setting.
-From 1824 to 1826 Pushkin lived in his family's Mikhailovskoye Estate in the provinces of western Russia, about 300 km southwest of St. Petersburg.
+His experiences drinking and gambling with idle Russian soldiers gave Pushkin a first-hand account of the behavior of 19th-century Russian soldiers, which is reflected in The Shot.
+Furthermore, having lived in provincial Russia, Pushkin was familiar with the setting.
+From 1824 to 1826 Pushkin lived on his family's Mikhailovskoye Estate in western Russia, about 300 km southwest of St. Petersburg.
 He spent much of his time there in solitude; however, he did befriend a family nurse on the estate.
-The nurse often told Pushkin folk tales, which inspired many of his later works.
+The nurse often told Pushkin folk tales that inspired many of his later works.
 Lastly, the dueling elements in The Shot are drawn heavily from Pushkin's own dealings with dueling.
-Pushkin died in an 1837 duel with Georges D’Anthes; however, it was not Pushkin's first run-in with dueling.
-He found himself in numerous duels during his early years, and was very lucky to escape them unscathed.
+Pushkin died in 1837 in a duel with Georges D’Anthes; however, it was not Pushkin's first duel.
+He took part in numerous duels during his early adulthood, and was very lucky to escape from them unscathed.
 The first duel between Silvio and The Count was directly based on one of Pushkin's earlier duels.
-Biographer Robert Chandler writes, “As for dueling, Pushkin seems to have shown more bravado than ever; on one occasion he arrived with a hatful of cherries, eating them while his opponent took the first shot”.
+Robert Chandler writes that, “As for dueling, Pushkin seems to have shown more bravado than ever; on one occasion he arrived with a hatful of cherries, eating them while his opponent took the first shot.”
 After his opponent Zubov missed, Pushkin walked off without taking his shot.
 In The Shot, the Count begins to eat a hatful of cherries in the middle of the duel, angering Silvio.